maproulette/docs/_documentation/tasks/02-using-maproulette-tags.md

   separated by commas, so you can tag and complete a task in one go.

-Tags can be edited while a task is still open (created, skipped or can't complete), and while its review is still in play.
+Tags can be edited while a task is still open (created, skipped or can't complete).

 ### Preferred MR Tags

 A challenge can nominate the tags it would rather mappers used.
-Set them in **Task settings** when creating or editing the challenge: **Preferred MR Tags (task completion)** and **Preferred MR Tags (review)**, each a comma-separated list, with a checkbox beside it to accept only those tags.
-Those appear above the tag box as **Popular in this challenge:**, as chips you can click to add rather than typing.
-There are two sets: one recommended during task completion, and one recommended during review.
+Set them in **Task settings** when creating or editing the challenge: **Preferred MR Tags (task completion)**, a comma-separated list, with a checkbox beside it to accept only those tags.
+They appear above the tag box as **Popular in this challenge:**, as chips you can click to add rather than typing.

 ### Restricting MR Tags